 Everyone at some point seem to come to the question of free will.
 Are we just passengers on a journey where our future is mapped out already, or do we have freedom to change and choose our fate?
 See what you think in the following parable – or better yet, listen to the story here:

 Imagine you are a musician.
 You are the percussionist in a symphony orchestra in a major city.
-You are also a philosopher and lately you have been contemplating free will.
-Tonight is the opening of a new series of operas and you a dressing up in your finest clothes.
+You are also a philosopher and lately you have been contemplating the question of free will.
+Tonight is the opening of a new series of operas and you are dressing up in your finest clothes.